-Communication is important in relationships with partners, children and other family members.
+Communication is important in relationships with partners, children and other family members and friends.
 It allows us to share interests, aspirations and concerns, to support each other, to organise our lives and make decisions, and to work together in caring for children.
 Most of us can learn how to communicate more effectively.
 A relationship counsellor can help if communication is difficult.

 Talk to each other.
 No matter how well you know and love each other, you cannot read your partner’s mind.
-We need to communicate clearly so that we can avoid misunderstandings that may cause hurt, anger or confusion.
+We need to communicate clearly to avoid misunderstandings that may cause hurt, anger or confusion.

 When you talk to your partner, try to:

 - Think about what you want to say and what you are feeling when you say it

 - Be clear about what you want to communicate

 - Be clear about your message so that your partner hears it accurately and understands what you mean

 - Talk about what you want and feel – use ‘I’ statements such as ‘I need’, ‘I want’ and ‘I feel’

 - Share positive feelings with your partner, such as what you appreciate and admire about them, and how important they are to you.

 When we communicate, we can say a lot without speaking.
 Our body posture, tone of voice and the expressions on our face all convey a message.
 If our feelings don’t fit with our words, it is often the non-verbal communication that gets ‘heard’ and believed.
 Notice whether your body language reflects what you are saying.